cezmunsta/ssh_ms/README.md

 ## Installation

 Use of this tool requires a working Vault installation, which is out of the scope of this documentation.
-Please see the official [https://www.vaultproject.io/docs/](HashiCorp documentation) for more information.
+Please see the official [HashiCorp documentation](https://www.vaultproject.io/docs/) for more information.

 In order to install the tool using `go get` you will first require a working installation of `Go`.
-Please follow the [https://golang.org/doc/install](official documentation) for installing `Go`.
+Please follow the [official documentation](https://golang.org/doc/install) for installing `Go`.

 ```sh